 Forensic science simply refers to the use of sciences to examine physical evidence in criminal cases.
-Forensic biology plays a vital role in the criminal justice system by providing scientifically based information through the analysis of biological evidence.
-Our forensic biology major will provide you with an educational, ethical and scientific background needed to pursue laboratory careers as a physical evidence examiner or researcher.
+Many fields have a forensic subdiscipline (e.g., forensic accounting, forensic anthropology).
+Forensic biology plays a vital role in the criminal justice system by providing scientifically-based information through the analysis of biological evidence.
+Our forensic biology major will provide you with an educational, ethical and scientific background needed to pursue careers such as:

 The forensic biology major was built upon the rigorous accreditation specifications of the American Academy of Forensic Sciences.
-It is designed for students who enjoy biology and are pursuing a career testing biological material for DNA and other body fluids, such as blood and saliva.
+It is designed for students who enjoy biology and are pursuing a career that relies on biological knowledge.
 Our curriculum provides flexibility and allows you to focus your studies on your interests and career goals.
 Click here

 to view all forensic science courses offered.